ITPNYU/clock-club/works.md

 [3D Printed Digital Sundial](https://www.etsy.com/listing/704784323/3d-printed-digital-sundial) - Tells the time in shadow numerals as the light moves across it during the day.

 [Tranquility Clock](https://wooden-gear-clocks.com/tranquilityclock/) - A wooden clock kit with a grasshopper escapement.

+“[De Fossard Solar Time Clock: Appreciating An Extreme Achievement Without A Loupe – Quill & Pad.](https://quillandpad.com/2018/01/08/de-fossard-solar-time-clock-appreciating-extreme-achievement-without-loupe/” Accessed April 14, 2021.
+A handmade clock with an eight-day movement with a Brocot-type escapement.

 ## Watches